arukshani/bbr_source/README.md

 2018-03-01	    tcp_bbr: better deal with suboptimal GSO (II)

 Works only on 4.16
-2018-02-01	tcp_bbr: fix pacing_gain to always be unity when using lt_bw
+2018-02-01	tcp_bbr: fix pacing_gain to always be unity when using lt_bw (matches with 4.16)
 2018-01-19	tcp: avoid min RTT bloat by skipping RTT from delayed-ACK in BBR

 Works on 4.15